tommeier/bootstrap/README.md

 ## Purpose

 Collection of useful rake tasks to make seeding, extracting, maintaining, backup and testing a database with migrations easier.
+Currently accepting MySQL & Postgres databases.

 ## Install